nmrr/flipperzero-geigercounter/README.md

 (banner has been made with **Midjourney**)

-You need a **geiger counter** board to run this application, this board can be used: https://aliexpress.com/item/1005004074447209.html
+You need a **geiger counter** board to run this application, this board can be used: https://fr.aliexpress.com/item/1005005983829775.html (**NOT** sponsored)

+Similar boards on AliExpress may also work

 You also need jumper wires to connect the board on the **Flipper Zero**.